rmag4233/My-Record-Collector-API/README.md

 The user has a one to many relationship with the albums resource, meaning that one user can have many albums.
 Once I was able to confirm ability to CRUD on the album resource, I created the relationship between the resources by generating a migration file, using the command: bin/rails generate migration AddUserToAlbums user:references.
 This in essence generated a foreign key for user_id on the albums table thus creating the one to many relationship.
 After this was completed and I ran the command to migrate the file that was generated from the last command, I updated the User model and Album model to indicate that a user has_many albums and an album belongs_to a user.
 I also added the user_id to the Album serializer to test that this one to many relationship did indeed exist.

+The albums table has the following columns, all of which accept string values - Artist Name, Album Title, Year Released, Format, and Catalog Number.
+All of these fields are required on the front end validated for presence is true on the back end, except for Catalog Number.
+There is also an album id as well as a foreign key for user id on the Albums table.

 The last piece I added to the backend was some stipulations on the albums controller to ensure that it both required authentication before being accessible and that actions only updated the currently signed in users information.
 To do this, I set the albums controller to inherit from the ProtectedController class, which requires authentication before actions can take place.
 I also updated the index and create methods that were created upon the bin/rails generate scaffold command as well as the set_album method, which is called before the show, update, and destroy methods, method chaining current_user before setting the album and albums instance variables.
 This ensures that all CRUD actions on the albums resource will be associated to the currently signed in user.

 ## User Actions